Assisted house sales: What are they and how do assisted sales work?

 How Can I Arrange an Assisted Sale?

-If you think an Assisted Sale would benefit you, your first port of call should be to decide on the specific option that suits you best, then to search for companies and investors that offer this as a service.
+If you think an assisted sale strategy would benefit you, your first port of call should be to decide on the specific option that suits you best, then to search for companies and investors that offer this as a service.

 Take a look at their reviews on sites like allAgents.co.uk to find out how other users have found their services.
 Are they easy to deal with?
 Do they offer transparent advice and information upfront?
-Do they communicate well throughout the process?
+Do they communicate well throughout the duration of the process?

 If you cannot find all of the information you need online, it may be best to contact each specialist directly via email or telephone.

-By following this systematic approach, you will be able to create a shortlist of the best and most relevant service providers, then directly compare them to choose the specialist that will best respond to your needs.
+By following this systematic approach, you will be able to create a shortlist of the best and most relevant service providers, then directly compare them and their strategies to help you choose the specialist that will best respond to your needs.

-If you wish to sell a property that is in a poor state of repair - or one that you cannot continue to run or maintain yourself - an Assisted Sale may be the ideal option for you.
+If you wish to dispose of a home that is in a poor state of repair, has been on the market for an extended period - or is one that you cannot continue to run or maintain yourself - an assisted home sale strategy may be the ideal option for you.

-In order to learn more and to find out how to achieve a swift and straightforward house sale, all you need to do is to get in touch with us today.
-We can arrange a free property valuation and provide you with an immediate cash offer.
+In order to learn more and to find out how to achieve a swift and straightforward housesale, all you need to do is to get in touch with us today.
+We can arrange a free property valuation and provide you with a cash offer.
+Call us on 0800 068 4015 for your free, no-obligation offer.

 clear